alpalma95/apajs/README.md

 # Getting started

-The easiest way of getting started is via esmsh.
+The easiest way of getting started is via esm.
 You can import the main functions from there:

 ```javascript
 import { define, html } from "https://esm.sh/apajs@1.0.1";